Back to Blog

 46-day median DOM.
 Well-priced homes move faster.
 Multiple-offer situations common.

-Market data updates weekly from Redfin county data, FRED, and Mortgage News Daily.
-Last data refresh: April 6, 2026 (county metrics) and April 17, 2026 (mortgage rates).
+Market figures in this guide are point-in-time snapshots from Redfin county data, FRED, and Mortgage News Daily.
+As-of dates: April 6, 2026 (county metrics) and April 17, 2026 (mortgage rates).
+Check current figures before making an offer.